 The one location of Little Lions blossomed into a second site across the city in 2005.
 This was located in the former Drew Street School and was our second home until 2013 when the centre closed and moved into Hyde Park School.
 Two more sites opened in 2007.
 The St Paul location was our first site to be opened in a Catholic School and the fourth location, Whitefish, was in a public school.
 Whitefish was also our first rural site, located in the village of Hymers.

-The following years saw many more expansions in quick succession and we now have twelve locations, ten of which are in schools.
+The following years saw many more expansions in quick succession as well as a couple of closures and we now have eleven locations, nine of which are in schools.
 One location is in the June Steeve Lendrum Family Centre and is not open to the general public.
-The original building that was purchased for Little Lions in 1991 is still operating as a child care centre but it is destined to eventually become our training centre later in 2016.
+The original building that was purchased for Little Lions in 1991 is still operating as a child care centre but also houses our main offices.

 HISTORY OF THE WALDORF MOVEMENT